Hey there, time traveller!

 A railway being built to the new mining site in Flin Flon, 95 kilometres to the north, fostered further growth.
 Work also became available in logging, a staple of the region to this day.

-Perry's parents came to Wanless from Cormorant, a reserve to the east, not for the jobs, but to spare their children the residential school experience.
+Perry's parents came to Wanless from Cormorant, a community to the east, not for the jobs, but to spare their children the residential school experience.

 Now 68, she instead went to school in Wanless and in adulthood studied hairdressing at a community college in The Pas.